 If you are new to WordPress, make sure to read our introduction to WordPress themes.
-The comprehensive article explains what WordPress themes are and how using themes can save business owners time and money.
+It explains what WordPress themes are and how using a theme can save business owners significant time and money.

-In this step-by-step tutorial, you will learn how to easily upgrade your WP theme inside your dashboard.
+In this step-by-step tutorial, you will learn how to upgrade your WordPress themes in your dashboard.

-Before updating your themes, we recommend going through the checklist below to prevent any problems that could affect your site during the upgrade process.
+Before updating your themes, we recommend going through the handy checklist below.

 1. Back Up Your Site Fully

-Backing up your website before making any updates to your site is vital.
-Whenever something doesn’t go as planned, you can always restore.
+Backing up your site before making any changes to your site is vital.
+This way, if something goes wrong, you can always restore.

 2. Check The Changelog

 When WordPress upgrades its software to a new version, this can affect the functionality of certain themes.
-Depending on the theme you have installed, there may be a changelog file included with an update which provides an overview of any new features, improvements, security fixes or any other changes in the new theme version.
+Depending on the theme you are using, there may be some release notes accompanying an update listing any new features, improvements, security fixes or important changes in the new version.

 If the theme changes seem irrelevant or unimportant, you can skip the update.
-Otherwise, it’s best to upgrade.
+Otherwise, you should update.

 If you can, it’s a good idea to check the theme before installing it on your site.

-Typically, web service providers will set up a test site where they can test the latest version of the theme, track bugs and check to see if the new theme version doesn’t conflict with any existing plugins or settings before installing it on a live site.
+Typically, web service providers will set up a test site where they can test the latest version of a theme, track any bugs and verify that the new theme version doesn’t conflict with any existing plugins or settings before installing it on a live site.

-If you’re managing your own website, you can set up a test WordPress site on a subdomain or a separate domain with the same plugins and configuration settings and play with the new theme versions on your test site before applying it to your main website.
+If you’re managing your own website, you can set up a test WordPress site on a subdomain or a separate domain name with the same configuration settings (e.g. plugins) and play with the new theme versions on your test site before applying it to your live website.